MythicAgents/Apollo/documentation-payload/apollo/commands/screenshot_inject.md

 +++

 {{% notice info %}}
-Artifacts
-- Process Inject
+Artifacts Generated: Process Inject
 {{% /notice %}}

 ## Summary
 Take a screenshot of the desktop session associated with the target process.

+## Arguments

+### PID

+The process to inject the screenshot assembly into.

+### Count

+How many screenshots to take.
+Default: 1

+### Interval

+Amount of time (in seconds) to wait between screenshots being taken.
+Default: 0

 ## Usage
 ```
-screenshot [pid] [x86|x64]

-screenshot (modal popup)
+screenshot_inject -PID [pid] -Count [count] -Interval [interval]
 ```

 ## MITRE ATT&CK Mapping

 - T1113

-## Detailed Summary
-The `screenshot` command injects an unmanaged DLL, converted via sRDI, into the remote process specified in the arguments using the current injection technique.
-If you have requisite privileges to inject into other desktop sessions, this allows for taking screenshots in desktop sessions you are not currently running in.

-## Author Information
+## Special Thanks
-Reznok rewrote this module from the ground up, and it's leagues better from its original implementation.
+Reznok wrote the Apollo 1.X version of this module.
 You can find him at the following:

 Social | Handle
 -------|-------